bradonomics/bradonomics/README.md

 Last year I started working through [The Pragmatic Studio's](https://pragmaticstudio.com/) Ruby and Rails courses.
 After that I decided I'd build an Instapaper clone called Portholes.
 I'm now working my way through Michael Hartl's book [The Ruby on Rails Tutorial](https://www.railstutorial.org/book).

-If you know someone looking for a junior Ruby developer, tell them you know a guy.
+If you know someone looking for a Ruby on Rails developer, tell them you know a guy.

 ## Find me around the web